We will reach out soon with more information. Let's ensure great customer experiences, together.

 One thing that’s very important for us is tone – our tone needs to be consistent no matter what a user emails in about, or how much time has passed since they last emailed in.
 No matter what, they need to feel welcomed, listened to, and they need to receive a timely and accurate solution.

 MaestroQA made it easier for us all to be aligned on standards and expectations for customer communications.
-We edit rubrics based on calibrations, and make sure that Puddicombe’s tone-of-voice shines through in customer interactions.
+We edit scorecards based on calibrations, and make sure that Puddicombe’s tone-of-voice shines through in customer interactions.
 We started by calibrating once a week, then moved to a monthly cadence which has proven to be sufficient.

 With MaestroQA we have been able to save a lot of time, make changes that benefit the team, and stay consistent with tone regardless of the time that has passed since the user last reached out.